Skip to main content

 Forestry First:

-The projects occur with the Central Oregon Wildlife Crisis Landscape and involve the removal and utilization of 32,795 tons of biomass.
+The projects occur within the Central Oregon Wildlife Crisis Landscape and involve the removal and use of 32,795 tons of biomass.
 This proposal would help retain crucial forest product industry in Oregon.

 $712,577